Important points to look out for when buying a Bichon Frise

 3) You are looking for a small breeder who really only has 1 perhaps 2 different breeds, and will let you come and see the puppies with their Mum and will answers all of your questions.
 Never ever let anyone bring the puppy out to you - you need to see the puppy and Mum together.
 If the person selling you the puppy tells you that this is not possible walk away.

-4) Never be tempted to purchase your puppy from a pet shop Click here for the puppy alert site who name and shame shops who deal in puppies. - PLEASE DO NOT BUY FROM THESE SHOPS!!
+4) Never be tempted to purchase your puppy from a pet shop Click here for the puppy alert site who name and shame shops /dealers and breeders who sell puppies - PLEASE DO NOT BUY FROM THESE SHOPS!!

 Many people are going into these places and can't resist leaving that lonely looking pup in the shop, some people even end up coming out with two as they can't bare the thought of leaving the brother or sister behind.
 As soon as one dog is sold it will be replaced very quickly.